muaz-khan/WebRTC-Experiment/README.md

 ## Realtime/Working [WebRTC Experiments](https://www.webrtc-experiment.com/)

 1. It is a repository of uniquely experimented WebRTC demos; written by <a href="https://github.com/muaz-khan">Muaz Khan</a>!
 2. No special requirement!
-Just WebRTC supported browser (e.g. chrome/firefox/opera on desktop/android)
+Just WebRTC compatible web-browser (e.g. chrome/firefox/opera on desktop/android)
 3. These demos/experiments are entirely client-side; i.e. no server installation needed!
+4. You can use all these demos in PHP/Python/Ruby/ASP.NET/etc. everywhere!

+You can [donate!](https://www.webrtc-experiment.com/donate/) as well!

 =